TheStig294/100-more-randomats-pack-1/README.md

 6. Don't Get Greedy... - Get buyable items over time, but you die if you already have one!
 7. Gun Game 3.0 - Periodically gives everyone buyable items!
 8. Deathly Chaos - Triggers a randomat when someone dies
-9. Fastest Finger - First person to type a randomat name in chat triggers it!

 # Randomats